JinkoSolar Holding Co Whale Trades Spotted - Benzinga

-A whale with a lot of money to spend has taken a noticeably bullish stance on JinkoSolar Holding Co.
+Someone with a lot of money to spend has taken a bullish stance on JinkoSolar Holding Co JKS.

-Looking at options history for JinkoSolar Holding Co JKS we detected 11 strange trades.

 What's The Price Target?